 I began to feel a tad self-conscious in my t-shirt, jeans, and sneakers, but given how dark it was in the theater, I didn't worry about it for long.

-It didn't take long for a waiter to come by and take my order.
+It didn't take long for a server to come by and take my order.
 A 3-course meal, with drinks, is also included in the ticket price.

 I chose the potato soup, chicken for the entree, and the chocolate mouse for dessert.
 For beverages, it's all you can drink wine, beer, soda, or mineral water; I went with red wine.

 Aside from the dessert, the portions were all smaller than I expected, so if you have a big appetite, I'd recommend eating beforehand or planning to grab a bite afterward.

 The chocolate mousse was excellent and arrived just as the house lights were turned off, and the show started.
 After all, the dancing, not the food, brought us to Tango Porteño for the evening.